ELMA365 Store solutions > SAML integration / SAML integration with AZURE

 1. Go to Administration > Modules > SAML.

 2. Check the Enable Module box and click Add item.
-The service provider settings window will open.

 -----BEGIN CERTIFICATE-----